Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/05_Keys_&_Splines/README.md

 σ_c,allow = 0.6 * S_y

+---

+## Spline Failure Checks
+Splines are checked against bearing (crushing) failure of the spline teeth.
+Shear of spline teeth is generally not governing and is neglected in standard design practice.

+---

+### 1. Tangential Force at Spline Radius

+The transmitted torque T produces a tangential force at the mean spline radius:

+Ft = T / r

+where r is the pitch circle spline radius.

+---

+### 2. Bearing (Crushing) Stress on Spline Teeth

+The average crushing stress on the loaded spline flanks is:

+σ_c = Ft / (N_e * h_e * l)

+where the effective number of teeth in contact is:

+N_eff ≈ 0.23 * N

+---

+### 3. Crushing Safety Factor

+The crushing safety factor is defined as:

+n_crushing = σ_c,allow / σ_c

+σ_c,allow = 0.6 * S_y

-where the allowable crushing stress is based on the yield strength of the key material.
+where the allowable crushing stress is based on the yield strength of the weaker material
+(shaft spline or hub spline).

 ---